The Essential Chatbot Glossary (for Non-Geeks)

 I was back-and-forth on Google every other word.
 So much to learn.
 So much I didn't understand.

-I will start with the obvious.
-At the moment, it is 19 terms that should be part of everyone's chatbot vocabulary.
+I have organised it in alphabetical order.
 If you feel like something is missing, feel free to ping me on Twitter.
 I will keep this up to date.

 Artificial intelligence (AI)